-In the world of dog breeds, there are some that are instantly recognizable, such as the regal German Shepherd or the playful Labrador Retriever.
+In the world of dog breeds, there are some that are instantly recognisable, such as the regal German Shepherd or the playful Labrador Retriever.
 But what about the Pumi?
 It may not be a household name, but this unique breed is a hidden gem among canine enthusiasts.
 With a rich history, distinctive appearance, and a charming personality, the Pumi is a breed worth getting to know.

 To truly understand the Pumi, it's essential to delve into its history.
 The Pumi is a herding dog breed hailing from Hungary.
 Its roots can be traced back to the 17th century, where it was developed as a working dog on Hungarian farms.
 The Pumi's primary role was herding cattle and sheep, making it an invaluable asset to Hungarian farmers.
 It was selectively bred for its herding skills, intelligence, and agility.